ICST-Technion/W23_Drummer/README.md

 Files that are relevant to the application which acts as the user interface to contorl the modes.

 ### Model
 Notebook for creating the neural network for interactive mode.
-The folder also includes the audio files of what each class sounds like and what the responses for each class sound like.

 ### Unit Tests
 Basic test code for hardware accessories such as the microphone, pedal, and solenoids.
 These tests can be used in the event of a malfunction in order to test the accessories.